 Outlook 2010: Test Email Auto Configuration

-Outlook 2010 contain some features which are difficult to use or comprehend by novices and that’s why they are concealed by Outlook Dev-team.
-In this post we will be exploring two new functions provided by Outlook 2010 which is not very apparent by default.
-Connection Status and Test E-mail AutoConfiguration are for viewing the connection status and testing email protocol and server configuration settings, respectively.
-Though both features are made be used with MS Exchange Server, you can use it with IMAP account as well.
+Outlook 2010 contains some features which are difficult to use or comprehend by novices and that’s why they are concealed by the Outlook Dev – team.
+In this post we will explore two new functions provided by Outlook 2010, which is not very apparent: Connection Status and Test E-mail AutoConfiguration are for viewing the connection status and testing email protocol and server configuration settings, respectively.
+The Connection Status is a feature that verifies the current status of connection with mail account servers, informing users about the issues they may be encountering while syncing the mail folders.

-Launch Outlook 2010, hold Ctrl key and right-click the system tray icon.
+To get started, launch Outlook 2010, hold Ctrl key and right-click the Outlook system tray icon.
 You will see two new options in the context menu, i.e; Connection Status and Test E-mail Auto Configuration.

-After the testing is completed you can see the results, for IMAP account it will show complete details of the account like Protocol, Server, Port, Login Name, SSL (enabled) etc.
+After the testing is completed, you can see the results for the selected IMAP account.
+It will show you the complete details of the account like Protocol, Server, Port, Login Name, SSL (enabled) etc.

-Now if your account is properly configured with Microsoft Exchange Server 2007/2010, then you can use Connection Status feature.
-Just click on it and it will bring up Microsoft Exchange Connection Status dialog, you need to connect it first by clicking Connect/Reconnect button.
-It will show the information like; Server name, Type Interface, etc
+Now, if your account is properly configured with Microsoft Exchange Server 2007/2010, then you can use Connection Status feature.
+Just click it to bring up Microsoft Exchange Connection Status dialog, you need to connect it first by clicking Connect/Reconnect button.
+It will display the information like; Server name, Type Interface, etc.

 You can also check out another hidden feature in Outlook 2010 for advance searching, called Query Builder.